Alfresco/alfresco-content-app/docs/build.md

 ## Cloning and running

-Use the following commands to clone a copy of the project, install dependencies and run it.
+Use the following commands to clone the project, install dependencies and run it.

 ```sh
 git clone https://github.com/Alfresco/alfresco-content-app.git